-Due to the pandemic, TDep held virtual meetings for the Spring and Fall 2021.
+Due to the pandemic, TDep held hybrid (virtual and in-person) meetings for the Spring and Fall 2022.
 Feedback was largely positive on the meetings.
-We hope to incorporate some level of virtual participation when in-person meetings resume.
+We hope to continue to incorporate some level of virtual participation.

 TDep Workgroup Updates

 In 2019, TDep adopted and organized into a Workgroup structure to promote collaborative work.
 It is hoped that the new format will help to distribute workloads, make projects more accessible to a broader audience, and advance research between the spring and fall meetings.